 Upon his return to Poland, Sienkiewicz continued writing novels and short stories along with working as a journalist (including a post of editor-in-chief of a conservative newspaper).
-But it wasn't until 1895, when the first part of The Trilogy was serialised in Polish newspapers, that the writer started to become a national icon.
+But it wasn't until 1895 when With Fire and Sword, the first part of The Trilogy, was serialised in Polish newspapers and the writer started to become a national icon.

 The publication of the book in newspapers was arguably the greatest literary event in the cultural life of the nation.
 No book ever before or later raised such massive and unanimous interest.
 People would abandon their chores whenever they could go listen to the new adventures of their favourite heroes.
 In small towns, the local population would crowd in post offices waiting for the newspaper with the new episode to reach their town.
 They would listen to someone reading it aloud, and only then would they go back to their chores.

-Most interestingly of all Trylogia was read by all classes of Polish society: from the aristocracy to craftsmen and peasants – which may be especially surprising considering the way Sienkiewicz depicted the lower classes.
+Most interestingly of all, The Trilogy was read by all classes of Polish society: from the aristocracy to craftsmen and peasants – which may be especially surprising considering the way Sienkiewicz depicted the lower classes.
 It was also read by minorities living in Poland, among others and importantly, by Jews.
-If any book in Poland was ever read en masse and with such passion and equality it was Trylogia.
-The question is what was so fascinating about this book that it enchanted contemporary readers of all sorts – along with the generations of readers to come?
+If any book in Poland was ever read en masse and with such passion and equality, it was this one.
+The question is: what was so fascinating about this book that it enchanted contemporary readers of all sorts – along with generations of readers to come?

 The Polish Iliad of the Wild East frontier

-It was also like an American Western story with the remote Polish-Turkish frontier, with its so-called Dzikie Pola (literally 'Wild Fields' or 'Wilderness', today part of Zaporozhya) making for the oriental setting for ruthless tales of conflict between good and evil – where good was symbolised by the Polish Christian nobles, and the evil was the Turks, Tatars, and Ukrainians.
+It was also like an American Western story with the remote Polish-Turkish frontier, with its so-called Dzikie Pola (literally 'Wild Fields' or 'Wilderness', today part of Zaporozhya) making for the oriental setting for ruthless tales of conflict between good and evil – where good was symbolised by the Polish Christian nobles, and evil was made up of Turks, Tatars and Ukrainians.

-Almost since the publication of the book, Sienkiewicz has been criticized from various sides.
-The critics accused him of over-heroizing his Polish protagonists, excessively idealizing their characters – while at the same time portraying enemies as inhuman creatures, more demons than real people (compare the image of Khmelnicky).
-He was also castigated for using unnecessary cruelty (the impaling of Azya is one good example – see the scene in Jerzy Kawalerowicz film).
+Almost since the publication of the book, Sienkiewicz has been criticised from various sides.
+The critics accused him of over-heroising his Polish protagonists, excessively idealising their characters – while at the same time portraying enemies as inhuman creatures, more demons than real people (compare the image of Khmelnicky).
+He was also castigated for using unnecessary cruelty (the impaling of Azya is one good example – see the scene in the Jerzy Kawalerowicz film).

 For Stanisław Brozowski, one of the most brilliant Polish critics of the time, Sienkiewicz was a an apologist of Polish nobility, a social class which he considered as backward and in decay.
 Thus Sienkiewicz was 'a classic of Polish backwardness and nobility's ignorance'.